 Working from home has become the norm over the last year, for both the self-employed and employees.
 Previously limited to a handful of freelancers, the COVID-19 pandemic saw 47% of the UK’s 32 million employees follow suit.
 Separate allowances apply to home-working employees.

 The self-employed can claim a proportion of the costs of their household bills.
 This can be for things like lighting, heating, cleaning and insurance.
 Mortgage interest, council tax, water rates, and general maintenance can also be included.
 The bad news is you can’t include all of your bills.

 The figures you submit should be based upon a percentage of your actual household bills.
-To arrive at these figures, you should use a reasonable method, such as using the floor area or number of rooms used for business, and the amount of time the space is used for work.
+To arrive at these figures, you should use a reasonable method.
+For example, using the area or number of rooms used for business, and the amount of time it’s used for work.
 If you intend to become self-employed in 2021/22, you might need to change your home insurance to reflect that.
 You can reclaim that as an allowable expense.

 HMRC have a simplified expenses system.
 If you are working from home for 25 hours or more each month, you might be able to use that.
 We can talk you through this.

-A number of residential landlords have incorporated their businesses since April 2017, when valuable finance cost relief began to be tapered.
+A number of residential landlords have incorporated their businesses since April 2017.
+This is due to the valuable finance cost relief beginning to be tapered.